Your Do's and don'ts at DSMC while you are on retreat

 - Last person out at night can turn all the lights off.
 Thankyou!

 - We do not have any scary animals roaming around the center.
 They are all friendly.
 There are a few snakes that come out on very hot days but it is rare.

-- Please use your flashlight at night to avoid stepping on frogs or tripping on turtles or anyone else!
+- Please use your flashlight at night to avoid stepping on frogs or tripping on turtles!

 Exiting your Retreat